andandandand/image-dataset-curation/workshop_task.md

 #### Note
 Please ensure that you adhere to ethical guidelines while curating the dataset.
 Consider privacy concerns related to the images you are collecting.
+Do not download images that are subject to copyright laws.